 Sveti Stefan was a nice relaxing oasis.
 We didn't tour around, no hiking, no sightseeing.
 We just hung out on the beach and enjoyed relaxing and the beautiful views!
-It is a welcome respite after enduring the crowds of Dubrovnik and Kotor.
+It is easily one of the most beautiful places in Montenegro and a welcome respite after enduring the crowds of Dubrovnik and Kotor.

 This hotel where our room had a nice balcony overlooking the water and the peninsula.
 Once again the host was extremely kind and welcoming to our small children.
 The hotel has a small pool (perfectly sized for our little swimmers) and a beautiful sun deck.
 Across the street are a few restaurants that are good for breakfast.

-I'm the first one to say that I absolutely love Croatia.
-I love the gorgeous blue water, the warm summer air, the beautiful architecture of the old cities.
-Montenegro also has all those features but is still a little bit under the radar (though I'm sure it will quickly catch up).
-So go there quickly, before everyone else figures out how wonderful it is!
+I love the gorgeous blue water, warm summer air, and the beautiful architecture of the old cities in Montenegro.
+Montenegro is still a little bit under the radar as compared to Croatia (though I'm sure it will quickly catch up).
+You should go there quickly before everyone else figures out how wonderful it is!
 We found it to be less crowded and less expensive than Croatia but equally as beautiful and charming.